Mercer Facts & Figures

 Columbus — The School of Medicine in 2012 opened a clinical site in Columbus for third- and fourth-year students.

-More than 77,500 Mercer alumni, including graduates of Tift College, live in all 50 states and in more than 86 countries.
+Some 80,000 Mercer alumni, including graduates of Tift College, live in all 50 states and in more than 90 countries.
 The Mercer University Alumni Association, governed by a National Board of Directors and an Alumni Board of Directors for each college and school, seeks to promote the commitment of alumni to the University.
 The Association sponsors events each year, including Homecoming on the Macon campus and “Mercer Mingles” in cities where alumni live.
-A network of more than 45 local alumni chapters helps Mercerians stay connected in their hometowns.
+A network of more than 47 local alumni chapters helps Mercerians stay connected in their hometowns.

-Warner Robins Air Logistics Complex — Warner Robins Air Logistics Complex (WRALC) is the largest entity housed at Robins Air Force Base.
-In 1983, WRALC and Mercer began discussions about the critical need for engineers at WRALC.
+Robins Air Force Base — In 1983, the Warner Robins Air Logistics Complex (the largest entity housed at Robins Air Force Base) and Mercer began discussions about the critical need for engineers at the Base.
 As a result, the University established the School of Engineering in 1985 and Mercer Engineering Research Center in 1987.
-The educational partnership was formally renewed in 2014.
-Today, Mercer is WRALC’s largest source of entry-level engineers.
+The educational partnership was formally renewed in 2018 and now includes additional Mercer academic units and programs including the School of Business and Economics, Penfield College, and the Departments of Chemistry and Computer Science in the College of Liberal Arts.

 Faculty and Staff